cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

              cdap-hbase-compat-0.94 cdap-hbase-compat-0.96 cdap-hbase-compat-0.98 \
              cdap-kafka cdap-master cdap-security cdap-ui

-#  Remove link to older cdap-web-app service
-       $ rm -rf /etc/init.d/cdap-web-app

-   We have deprecated the cdap-web-app package.
-So the links to older cdap-web-app service should be removed
+       **Note:** We have deprecated the cdap-web-app package in favor of cdap-ui package

 #.
 Copy the ``logback-container.xml`` into your ``conf`` directory.
    Please see :ref:`Configuration <install-configuration>`.